Pindad SS1: History

+Ultimately, the FNC (the third candidate) was chosen and officially became the modern infantry assault rifle used by the entire Indonesian National Armed Forces.
+The decision to select the FNC was influenced by the ease of technology transfer offered by the principal manufacturer, FN Herstal SA from Belgium, which agreed to provide up to 100% technology transfer.
+With FNC, all technology is given, starting from the smallest down to the production machines, so that true technology transfer can be achieved.

+Another key consideration was that the FNC assault rifle had already adopted a 7-inch barrel and used SS-109 ammunition (full metal jacket) as per NATO standards.
+Subsequently, in February 1983, BPPT, representing the Indonesian government, reached an agreement with FN Herstal SA of Belgium.
+As part of the deal, PT Pindad was required to produce a minimum of 200,000 FNC rifles.
+After meeting this requirement, no further royalties needed to be paid to the principal.
+Initially, the TNI imported these assault rifles directly from Belgium.
+It wasn’t until 1984 that production began at the PT Pindad factory in Kiara Condong, Bandung, Indonesia, after completing all necessary preparations.
+The officially designated name for this assault rifle became SS-1 (Senapan Serbu 1).
+According to the agreement, FN Herstal agreed to finance the repair and retrofit program of existing 20,000 FNCs that had issues which were already purchased by Dephankam.

 After 10,000 FN FNC rifles were bought for the Indonesian military, Pindad secured a license in 1984 from FN to manufacture the FNC.
 Indonesia adopted the SS1s into official service by 1991.

-A recent seizure of Pindad SS1 rifles alongside P2 pistols in the Philippines has forced politicians to call on a special investigation on Pindad to whether weapon smuggling did take place according to Philippine customs officials.
-The Indonesian government, in response, has made preparations to form a special agency to handle all overseas trade.
-The Ministry of State Enterprises has conducted an investigation against Pindad over the seizure of Pindad-made firearms in the Philippines.
+A 2009 seizure of Pindad SS1 rifles alongside P2 pistols in the Philippines has led to a special investigation on Pindad on whether weapon smuggling took place.
+The Indonesian government, in response, made preparations to form a special agency to handle all overseas trade.
+The Ministry of State Enterprises conducted an investigation against Pindad over the seizure of its firearms.

 Design

 The external looks of the SS1s are strongly similar to the FN FNC, ranging from the pistol grip to the stock, receiver and barrel.
-Optics can be mounted onto the SS1 rifles, but a special optic mount must be installed first before any optic can be used.
+Optics can be mounted onto the SS1 rifles, but a special optic mount must be installed first.

-The SS1s are designed by Pindad to allow for the use of their own indigenous SPG-1A underbarrel grenade launcher, inserted underneath the barrel.
-Most SS1 rifle models, with the exception of the SBC-1, are made with selective fire modes that consist of single, three round and full auto firing modes.
+The SS1s are designed by Pindad to allow for the use of their own SPG-1A underbarrel grenade launcher which patterned after the American M203, inserted underneath the barrel.
+Most SS1 rifle models, with the exception of the SBC-1, are made with selective fire modes that consist of single, three round burst and full auto firing modes.